Fundació Joan Miró

 Joan Miró, the city’s best-known 20th-century artistic progeny, bequeathed this art foundation to his hometown in 1971.
 Its light-filled buildings, designed by close friend and architect Josep Lluís Sert (who also built Miró’s Mallorca studios), are crammed with seminal works, from Miró’s earliest timid sketches to paintings from his last years.

 Sert's shimmering white temple to the art of one of the stars of the 20th-century Spanish firmament is considered one of the world's most outstanding museum buildings; the architect designed it after spending much of Franco's dictatorship years in the USA, as the head of the School of Design at Harvard University.
 The foundation rests amid the greenery of the mountain and holds the greatest single collection of the artist’s work, comprising around 220 of his paintings, 180 sculptures, some textiles and more than 8000 drawings spanning his entire life.
 Only a small portion is ever on display.

-Next (oddly enough) comes room 16, the Sala Joan Prats, with works spanning the early years until 1931, entitled The Early Years and Paris and Surrealism.
-Here, you can see how the young Miró moved away, under surrealist influence, from his relative realism (for instance his 1917 painting Ermita de Sant Joan d’Horta ) towards his own unique style that uses primary colours and morphed shapes symbolising the moon, the female form and birds.
+Returning to the main level, you'll find Room 16, the Sala Joan Prats, with works spanning the early years until 1919.
+Here, you can see how the young Miró moved away, under surrealist influence, from his relative realism (for instance his 1917 painting Ermita de Sant Joan d’Horta , with obvious Fauvist influences) towards his own unique style that uses primary colours and morphed shapes symbolising the moon, the female form and birds.

 The museum library contains Miró’s personal book collection.

-Outside on the eastern flank of the museum is the Jardí de les Escultures, a small garden with various pieces of modern sculpture (it is also a wi-fi zone).
+Outside on the eastern flank of the museum is the Jardí de les Escultures, a small garden with various pieces of modern sculpture.
 The green areas surrounding the museum, together with the garden, are perfect for a picnic in the shade, after a hard day's sightseeing.